 Get help 24/7

 Cloudflare HTTP/2 progressively enhances your website’s performance.
 When a browser supports HTTP/2, our edge network will take full advantage of HTTP/2 performance benefits.
-If the browser supports SPDY but not HTTP/2, we’ll respond in SPDY.
 For older browsers or non-HTTPS requests, we’ll fall back to HTTP/1.1.
 You don’t need to choose between better performance and backwards-compatibility.

-HTTP/2 is automatically enabled for all Free and Pro accounts and can be turned on with a single click for Business and Enterprise customers.
-It requires no changes to your web server configuration.Sign up now View a live demo
+HTTP/2 is automatically enabled for all accounts on any plan level, and requires no changes to your web server configuration.Sign up now View a live demo

 HTTP/2 is the first upgrade to the Hypertext Transfer Protocol since 1999.
 It’s goal is to improve website performance by optimizing how HTTP is expressed “on-the-wire.”
 It doesn’t change the semantics of HTTP, which means header fields, status codes, and cookies work exactly the same way as in HTTP/1.1.

 HTTP/2 began its life as Google’s SPDY protocol, which they designed to address many of the performance problems inherent in HTTP/1.1.
 The core benefits of SPDY have made their way into HTTP/2, improved by the global Internet community, and formalized into an Internet Standard.

 HTTP/2 introduces several new features, and they’re all designed to improve page load times for your website visitors.